Tooth whitening is a safe, effective and affordable way of brightening your smile and improving your appearance.

 How does tooth whitening work?

 Tooth whitening is a chemical process using peroxide to break down the molecules that cause discolouration of the teeth.
 This process causes the teeth to lighten without altering the structure of the tooth.
 Enamel, dentine, fillings, crowns or veneers are not affected or harmed by the peroxide.
+Fillings, crowns and veneers will not be affected by the gel and no colour change will take place and may need replacing after whitening treatment to ensure a good colour match.

 How long does tooth whitening last?